Going shopping with kids? Learn how to have a less stressful shopping trip with kids.

 These are my tips for shopping with young kids:

-I also check my shopping apps, like the rebate app Ibotta (referral link) or Cartwheel before I head out.
+I also check my shopping apps, like the rebate app Ibotta , Fetch, or Shopkick before I head out.
 If you’re inclined to use printed coupons, prepare those as well.

 I try to plan my shopping trip when I know the stores won’t be so busy as well.
 Early mornings work around here, as long as it is not Senior Citizens Day.
 I avoid that day like the plague.
 But really, the best times to shop are usually between 8 am and 3 pm, when most people are at work or school.